 Gloves protect a cleaner’s hands and lower arms from getting chemical burns or irritation.
 But if they accidentally spill some and it splashes back onto their face (or it splashes during an intentional pour), they’ll need something durable and non-porous to prevent painful burns.

-Sometimes, it’s advisable to use a face shield or goggles along with face masks.
+A face shield or goggles alongside a face mask can add protection in some cases.
 Splashback may fall on areas that are not covered by a standard gas mask, like the eyes, forehead, and most of the upper part of the head.
 Cleaners will need to use their best judgment (and double-check safety regulations) when deciding whether or not to use a face shield along with their face mask.

 Masks are vital for reducing exposure to airborne viruses

 People working in a cleaning service are exposed to viruses and other pathogens in the areas they’re servicing.
 These invisible perpetrators may cause serious health problems and could even infect a cleaner’s co-workers and family.
-It’s wise to wear proper PPE when working on sites that may potentially harbor illnesses.
+Proper PPE reduces exposure when working on sites that may potentially harbor illnesses.

 Masks deter allergens and other airborne particulates